 I felt myself drifted away and could see and hear the toucans and macaw, the monkeys jumping over the trees.
 The Rainforests are the best to maintain and conserve the water cycle, the rain feeds the tall trees and the water trickles down to the small plants at the surface and remaining as streams that form the big rivers.
 Great for kids to learn about the rainforests in such a practical way.

-The Philadelphia Flower Show has various displays:
+2018 Philadelphia Flower Show Displays

 Who doesn’t want to have an attractive garden in their house?
 With big lawns, waterfalls/ small pond, aromatic flowers and a swing to sit and enjoy the beauty with a hot cup of coffee.
 There were some great displays to get inspired and have a dream garden.